Indoor GPS Tracking

 Indoor GPS Tracker Technology Could Change Rescue Work

 GPS trackers are small devices that receive satellite signals from space resulting in highly accurate positional data for their users.
 This locational data can be used for numerous applications related to personal safety from teen driving management to vehicle fleet management.
 It is also the reason why so many police departments, fire departments, ambulance companies, and other first responders all choose to equip automobiles with GPS tracking devices.
 With all of the positive things, GPS systems offer the technology itself still has some limitations.
 These limitations include signals from orbiting satellites being unable to go through concrete and different forms of metal.
-However, that may all change if the claims from a company called Cambridge Consultants are true about the development of a product that can determine locational data of a person or asset indoors, and this is something that could be critical to saving lives in rescue situations.
+However, that may all change if the claims from a company called Cambridge Consultants are true about the development of a product that can determine the indoor location of a person and this is something that could be critical to saving lives in rescue situations.

-GPS tracking devices have been evolving and advancing ever since consumer-grade versions of the units hit the market.
+GPS tracking devices have been evolving ever since consumer-grade versions of the units hit the market.
 Unfortunately, being able to determine with accuracy the position of an object or person indoors has been a hurdle GPS simply has struggled to clear.
-Looking to develop a solution capable of providing emergency personnel the ability to locate any person or asset located indoors, Cambridge Consultants has allegedly now accomplished that goal with a product that uses sensors and internal algorithms when GPS is no longer effective.
+Looking to develop a solution capable of providing emergency personnel the ability to locate any person or asset located indoors, Cambridge Consultants has allegedly now accomplished that goal with a product that uses radio signals, ultra wideband sensors, and internal algorithms when GPS is no longer effective.
 Using power-efficient circuitry and affordable sensors, the tracking device would be able to transmit with accuracy it’s location inside almost any building or infrastructure.
 The new indoor GPS tracker was also manufactured to be small enough in size for a person to wear on their belt or inside of a pocket/purse.

 Do GPS Trackers Work Indoors?